How young men are changing what conservatism looks like in Canada

 Methodology

-The survey was conducted with 1,500 Canadian adults from February 20 to 25, 2025.
+The survey was conducted with 1,800 adult Canadians over the age of 18 from March 31 to April 3, 2025.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 This survey was paid for by Abacus Data Inc.